Particular/docs.particular.net/nservicebus/bridge/performance.md

 ---
 title: Bridge performance
-summary: Performance considerations and scaling out the bridge
+summary: Performance considerations and scaling out the NServiceBus Messaging Bridge
 reviewed: 2022-05-04
 component: Bridge
 ---

-This is a guide to performance considerations when using the `NServiceBus.Transport.Bridge` package and how to scale out.
+This is a guide to performance considerations when using the `NServiceBus.MessagingBridge` package and how to scale out.
 There are several reasons to scale out, such as achieving higher message throughput, or providing high availability.

 ## Performance tuning